DancingSandwich/Code-Quiz/README.md

 ## Features

-- Generates hard to guess randomly generated passwords
+- Gamification of test
-- Ability to chose length
+- Timed test
-- Options to chose upper and lower cases
+- Randomised questions
-- Selection of numbers and special characters in the password.
+- Live Score

 ## How to Contribute